hubajoo/GameInfrastucture/README.md

   2. Delete the Kubernetes resources.

   3. Destroy the EKS cluster using Terraform.

+## Key Components

+### Kubernetes Configuration

+- **postgres-configmap.yaml:** ConfigMap for PostgreSQL configuration.
+- **postgres-init-configmap.yaml:** ConfigMap for PostgreSQL initialization script.
+- **postgres-pv.yaml:** PersistentVolume configuration for PostgreSQL.
+- **postgres-claim.yaml:** PersistentVolumeClaim configuration for PostgreSQL.
+- **postgres-secret.yaml:** Secret configuration for PostgreSQL credentials.
+- **postgres-deployment.yaml:** Deployment configuration for PostgreSQL.
+- **postgres-service.yaml:** Service configuration for PostgreSQL.
+- **gameserver-configmap.yaml:** ConfigMap for GameServer configuration.
+- **gameserver-service.yaml:** Service configuration for GameServer.
+- **gameserver-deployment.yaml:** Deployment configuration for GameServer.
+- **load-balancer.yaml:** LoadBalancer service configuration for external access.
+- **ingress.yaml:** Ingress configuration for routing external traffic.

+### Terraform Configuration

+- **compute.tf**: Terraform configuration for compute resources, including EKS cluster and node groups.
+- **ebs-volumes.tf:** EBS volumes configuration for persistent storage.
+- **main.tf**: Main Terraform configuration file that ties together all the resources.
+- **network.tf**: Terraform configuration for network resources, including VPC, subnets, and security groups.
+- **providers.tf**: Terraform configuration for provider settings, including AWS provider.
+- **role.json**: JSON file defining IAM roles and policies for the EKS cluster.

+### Scripts

+- **start.sh**: Script to initialize the infrastructure by applying Terraform configurations and Kubernetes manifests.
+- **destroy.sh**: Script to destroy the infrastructure by deleting Kubernetes resources and destroying the EKS cluster using Terraform.
+- **test.sh**: Script to verify that the infrastructure is fully built and all Kubernetes resources are successfully created.
+- **dependency-check.sh**: Script to check if all required dependencies (Terraform, kubectl, AWS CLI) are installed.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.